-Tutoring is offered on Monday and Tuesday afternoons from 3:00 - 3:40 by appointment.
+Tutoring is offered on Tuesday afternoons from 3:00 - 3:40 by appointment and on “B Lunch” on Fridays.
 In order for me to effectively meet their needs, students should alert me as to the specific material that they would like to review.
 There is a wealth of helpful information on the Internet that can assist students who have questions or students who want to further their learning.
 There are excellent instructional videos on YouTube, interesting lessons on TV5 and BBC on-line and grammar and vocabulary review on quia.com and quizlet.com.

 Thank you for partnering with me to ensure the success of your student!
 I look forward to watching their growth and progress as they become global citizens and lifelong learners.